|Images copyright MARVEL COMICS|

-named - much better than DOCTOR DROOM, the 'prototype'
+named - better by far than DOCTOR DROOM, the 'prototype'

-who preceded him, despite their incredibly similar origins.
+who preceded him, despite their very similar origins.
 Strange by

-name, strange by nature - and also strange in logic if his third
+name, strange by nature - and also in logic if his third story in

-disguise who had summoned Strange - who has now
+MORDO in disguise who'd summoned Strange - who has now

 stepped into a trap.
-Here we see what appears to be yet another of those infamous
+Here we see what seems to be yet another

-candles, the incense of which paralyzes him.
+mystic candles, the incense of which paralyzes him.
 When the

 candles have burned out, Strange's life will also end.
 However,

-Stan's dialogue

-seems to indicate that ol' Stephen's predicament is caused by only
+Stan's scripting seems to indicate that Strange's predicament is

 come and extinguish the candle(s), thereby prematurely ending